zekth/website-1/content/build-guides/ph.md

 - pH
 ---

-The guide provides details on how to build a pH monitoring system using reef-pi
+The guide provides details on how to build a pH monitoring system using reef-pi.
+A beginner friendly [pH monitor guide](https://learn.adafruit.com/reef-pi-guide-7-ph-monitoring) is also available from adafruit.com.

 ### How this work